ANM-Network-Automation/anm_itops_playbooks/README.md

 - `remove_user` (optional): If set to a username, the user will be removed from the device.
 - `add_user` (optional): If set to a username, the user will be added to the device.
 - `add_password` (required for `add_user` and `update_password`): The password to set for the user.
+- `enable_secret`: Optional: enable secret if device requires it

 **Examples**
 Add a user